julianpeeters/avrohugger/README.md

 not supported, please use fully qualified type names if using records/classes from multiple namespaces.

-4) By default, a schemas namespace is used as a package name.
+4) By default, a schema's namespace is used as a package name.
 In the case of the Scavro output format, the default is the namespace with `model` appended.

 5) While Scavro format uses custom namespaces in a way that leaves it